 A few tips for making these loaded bacon jalapeno deviled eggs:

-- Buy eggs a week or two before making them.
-They peel better after cooking, if they are older.
+- Buy eggs a week or two before making them because they peel better after cooking, if they are older.

 - Chill the eggs in cold water right away to stop them from cooking.

 - Cut the eggs sideways, instead of longways.
-The filling is hearty, and the eggs will hold up better this way.
+The filling is hearty, so the eggs will hold up better this way.

 - Slice off a tiny ring on the bottom of each egg cut, so they stand up by themselves.